For the active cancer patient

 Acupuncture

-Acupuncture also finds its origin in Traditional Chinese Medicine and is considered one of the oldest medical techniques.
-According to TCM, three things influence Qi (the life energy in the body) and the autonomous balance: meditation, nutrition, and acupuncture.
-Depending on the complaints, very thin needles are inserted into so-called acupuncture points in the body during an acupuncture treatment.
+Acupuncture also has its origins in Traditional Chinese Medicine and is probably one of the oldest medical techniques.
+According to TCM, 3 things influence the Qi (= life energy in the body), the autonomous balance: meditation, nutrition and acupuncture.
+Depending on the symptoms, wafer-thin needles are inserted into so-called acupuncture points in the body during acupuncture treatment.